mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2013-04-30)
+(Last update: 2013-05-03)

-## Gosu 0.7.x / 0.8.x
+## Gosu
   * Update the docs on how to setup C++ Gosu on Windows!
   * Gosu 0.7.48
-    * Make Gosu retina-ready
-    * Switch Mac Gosu to using full-desktop windows, not resolution switching!!
+    * Publicly discontinue Gosu.framework / gosu-mac archives
+    * Fix app wrapper
+    * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Mac
+    * GpButtonX must fire after GpYButtonX so that control setup screens receive the more specific ID first - Win
+    * Order USB devices alphabetically (so that gamepad 0 is always 0) - Mac
+    * Order USB devices alphabetically (so that gamepad 0 is always 0) - Win
+    * Clean up Retina-readiness commit
+  * More awesome Vertex Arrays
+    * Pre-transform all vertex arrays
+    * Come up with a nice memory union of DrawOp and ArrayVertex
+    * Split up macros into vertices when drawn inside record{} (allow nesting)
+  * Gosu 0.7.GERMANY - everything that I can only fix in June
     * Automatically create OpenGL context when Image is first created (half done - see old working copy from 10.6)
     * Somehow manage to update RubyGosu.app
     * Introduce one "0.8" style constructor as a proof of concept
+    * Switch Mac Gosu to using full-desktop windows, not resolution switching!!
   * Gosu 0.8.0
-    * GpButtonX must fire after GpYButtonX (might break some games)
     * Make things tileable by default but add :smooth and :pure or something like that
     * Rename needs\_x? to need\_x? in Ruby
-    * Make MacUtility.hpp public
     * Adjust Text Entities to line height
     * Add Gosu::StringArg (a variant type of char*/wchar*/string/wstring/C++11 strings)
     * Consequently throw exception for invalid font names
     * Throw exception for multiple windows
     * Kill beginGL/endGL in favor of scheduleGL
     * Rename pimpl/Impl to p/Private
-    * Order USB devices alphabetically (so gamepad 0 is always 0)
     * Rename SampleInstance to Channel
     * Remove the "from\_" from "from\_hsv" and "from\_ashv", and deprecate Color#initialize
     * Deprecate Image::getData, introduce Image::data